Where is Iceland? Discover Iceland's Location & How to Get There

 Iceland’s topography is shaped by glaciers, mountains, and vast stretches of uninhabited wilderness.
 The country’s largest glacier, Vatnajökull, covers nearly 8% of the island.
 Iceland also features hundreds of waterfalls, fjords, and lava fields.

-- Q: Is Iceland in Europe or North America?
 A: Geologically, it straddles both the North American and Eurasian tectonic plates.
 However, politically and culturally, Iceland is considered part of Europe.

-- Q: How cold does it get in Iceland?
 A: Coastal areas experience mild winters, but the interior can be much colder, especially in winter.
 For a deeper understanding of Iceland's climate, read more in our detailed guide.

 Iceland's position on the globe offers a unique combination of stunning natural landscapes, a mild climate (for its latitude), and easy accessibility.
 Whether you're looking to explore volcanoes, drive through picturesque fjords, or witness the Northern Lights, Iceland is a destination like no other.